 The Result half of the black overlay box allows you to preview the targeted content (in the right corner, the box is called "RESULTS").

 Tweak your XPath expression by shortening it.
 There are two ways of shortening an XPath query — you can remove something from the end to match more child nodes or you can leave the tail and cut the head off to make it match more generally.
 Make sure your XPath always starts with

-Copy the XPath query over to the Site Search 360 control panel and place it under Indexing Control > Crawler Settings in the appropriate XPath section: Title XPaths, Image XPaths, Include and Exclude Content XPaths, or Search Snippet Xpath.
+Copy the XPath query over to the Site Search 360 control panel and place it under Data Structuring -> Content Extraction in the appropriate XPath section: Title XPaths, Image XPaths, Include and Exclude Content XPaths.

 Press the "Test" button and enter your webpage URL to test the XPath query.
 If everything is fine, you will see the extracted content, headline, or image URL below.
-You can also re-index a specific URL to check what's going to be extracted from this page all at once.
+You can also Index Single URL to check what's going to be extracted from this page all at once.